llbit/llbit.github.io/_posts/2024-10-03-reverse-game-of-life.markdown

 video about running Conway's Game of Life backwards.](https://youtu.be/g8pjrVbdafY?feature=shared) It's a great video, but the solution Alpha Phoenix used was based on using a constraint solver and it inspired me to try implementing my own solver for reverse Game of Life to see how a backtracking search would perform in comparison.

-I implemented a basic backtracking search algorithm in Julia.
+So I wrote a backtracking search solution in Julia.
 It runs pretty quickly on small inputs but gets exponentially slower for larger inputs.

 Here is an example of one of my test cases: